 In the United States, modern absinthes are only allowed 10 parts per million of thujone.
 In other words, it is virtually thujone-free.

 Absinthe effects – high proof alcohol

-Today, what truly gives absinthe its seductive powers is the high level of alcohol.
+Today, what truly gives absinthe its seductive powers is the high alcohol content.
 Average absinthes are somewhere between 90 and 140 proof.
 Yikes!
 (I recommend a two-drink maximum with this potent spirit).
 According to modern Absinthe experts, high proof is the result of reduced wormwood levels.

 Well, in the 19th century, wormwood gave Absinthe much of its body in the good ole days, and, of course, the easiest way to bring body back is by increasing proof.

-I consider Absinthe to be aphrodisiac not just because of the wormwood and possible other blend of aphrodisiac herbs but because of the traditional presentation.
+I consider Absinthe to be aphrodisiac not just because of the wormwood and possibly additionally added aphrodisiac herbs but because of the traditional presentation.
 The ceremonial preparation makes this drink something special.
 And it’s my opinion that you can’t really appreciate absinthe until you’ve experienced it served in a traditional fashion.

-Traditionally, absinthe was mixed with water, or louched.
+Traditionally, an absinthe drink was made by mixing the absinthe with water, or louching.
 Sugar, preferably in cube form, was usually added to make the drink more palatable.
 However many of today’s more finely crafted absinthes need no sugar to be enjoyed.